nxt-insurance/nxt_http_client/README.md

     end
   end

+  # there are also convenience methods for all http verbs (get post patch put delete head)
   def update
-    # there are also convenience methods for all http verbs (get post patch put delete head)
     post(params: { my: 'payload' }) do |handler|
-      # would post to the base_url
+    # ...
     end
   end
 end